12 TIPS FOR EATING VEGAN ON A BUDGET

 4. Buy in bulk

 If you have the storage space, then bulk-buying cupboard essentials is a convenient way to save money over the longer term.
 This is one of the great things about the internet: you can look through grocery store websites for bargains and then save that search for next time.
-If you have a local whole foods store, it’s worth checking out for bulk-buy items.
+If you have a local wholesale foods store, like Costco, Sam’s Club, BJ’s, etc, it’s worth checking out for bulk-buy items.

 5. Local Veggie Boxes